-Acronym for "London Interbank Offered Rate," which represents the average rate at which a leading bank can obtain unsecured funding in the London interbank market.
-LIBOR serves as a benchmark for various interest rates.
+Acronym for "London Interbank Offered Rate," which represented the average rate at which a leading bank can obtain unsecured funding in the London interbank market.
+LIBOR served as a benchmark for various interest rates.
 Obligations of parties to such transactions are typically expressed as a spread to LIBOR.
+In response to concerns that the benchmark was being manipulated, the publication for one-week and two-month LIBOR ceased at the end of 2021 and the remaining tenors of LIBOR ceased after June 30, 2023.